abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

         We have discussed the n-queens problem (and defined what a solution is) in chapter~\ref{manual/introduction:chapter-introduction}.

+    In the general *n-queens problem*, a set of n queens is to be placed on an n x n chessboard so that no two queens attack each other.

     Little is known that finding one solution for every :math:`n` is... quite easy [#n_queens_easy]_.
     Indeed, there exist polynomial-time algorithms that compute a solution given a size :math:`n`.
 For instance, Hoffman et al. proposed a simple algorithm to return a solution of the n-queens problem [Hoffman1969]_.